jtassia/You-Dont-Know-JS/up & going/ch2.md

 #### Coercion

-We talked briefly about *coercion* in Chapter 1, but let's revisit it here.
+We talked briefly about coercion in Chapter 1, but let's revisit it here.

-Coercion comes in two forms in JavaScript: *explicit* and *implicit*. *Explicit* coercion is simply that you can see obviously from the code that a conversion from one type to another will occur, whereas *implicit* coercion is when the type conversion can happen as more of a non-obvious side effect of some other operation.
+Coercion comes in two forms in JavaScript: *explicit* and *implicit*.
+Explicit coercion is simply that you can see obviously from the code that a conversion from one type to another will occur, whereas implicit coercion is when the type conversion can happen as more of a non-obvious side effect of some other operation.

 You've probably heard sentiments like "coercion is evil" drawn from the fact that there are clearly places where coercion can produce some surprising results.
 Perhaps nothing evokes frustration from developers more than when the language surprises them.

 Coercion is not evil, nor does it have to be surprising.
-In fact, the majority of cases you can construct with type coercion are quite sensible and understandable, and can even be used to **improve** the readability of your code.
+In fact, the majority of cases you can construct with type coercion are quite sensible and understandable, and can even be used to *improve* the readability of your code.
 But we won't go much further into that debate -- Chapter 4 of the *Types & Grammar* title of this series covers all sides.

-*Explicit* coercion:
+Here's an example of *explicit* coercion:

 ```js
 var a = "42";